 Choosing between AGM and gel batteries for your car is a daunting task.
-You probably confused both of them, thinking that they are the same – even when the evidence is clear that they are not, as long as you look into it carefully.
-In this AGM vs. Gel article, we will look at these two battery types, and see which fits your car situation better than the other.
+You probably confused both of them, thinking they are the same – even when the evidence is clear that they are not, as long as you look into it carefully.

-The technology that is in use in car batteries no longer has to do with the traditional flooded battery; now there are plenty of technological advancements in this field, and they have come a long way as well.
+The technology used in car batteries no longer has to do with the traditional flooded battery; now, there are plenty of technological advancements in this field, and they have also come a long way.

 However, it can be a confusing process trying to differentiate the different technologies in place, and nowhere is this difference more confusing than in AGM and gel batteries.

-We cannot blame them though, as these two battery types share plenty of similarities with each other.
-However, it is important to educate yourself on these contrasts, as they will help you make the most from your battery and ensure it serves you well for a long time to come.
+However, we cannot blame them, as these two battery types share many similarities.
+However, it is important to educate yourself on these contrasts, as they will help you make the most of your battery and ensure it serves you well for a long time.

 What are the differences between AGM and Gel batteries?